jdrichardsappacad/fullstack-project-dashboard-starter/frontend/README.md

   based on your link choice in the Navbar.

 Go to the Navigation component.
 Create a `ul` with 2 `li`s.
-Each `li` should contain a Navlink.
+Each `li` should contain a NavLink.
-The first `li` should have a `Navlink` for the url `'/'` which leads to the `Products` component.
+The first `li` should have a `NavLink` for the url `'/'` which leads to the `Products` component.
 The second `li` should have a
 `NavLink` for the url `/create` which is for the `CreateProduct` component.

-Now go to your `App.js` and set up the routes for these Navlinks.
+Now go to your `App.js` and set up the routes for these NavLinks.
 Remove the default code but leave the Fragments.
 Add your Navigation component to the JSX.
 Beneath the Navigation component, create the routes for the `Products` and `CreateProduct` components.
 Make sure the route for the `Products` component is